Welcome to our Madinat Jumeirah Dubai Review!

 Throughout the day, staff also made the rounds with frozen ice lollies and pieces of fruit, as well as deliveries of ice buckets with bottles of water – it gets seriously HOT in Dubai and it’s important to keep hydrated!

 It’s easy to imagine that this sort of resort isn’t kid friendly, but it really is.
 Although it’s a little calmer than the family-oriented Jumeirah Beach hotel, having a villa with grounds and a pool is the perfect option for families with older children (very young kids might find the walks from place to place a bit much) and there are a ridiculous number of things to do.
-Personally, I loved the calmer and more secluded feel and this is certainly the hotel I’d opt for if I was heading back to Dubai.
+I’ve reviewed both hotels but personally, I think the Madinat Jumeirah is the hotel I’d stay at on a return trip to Dubai.

 The villas at Dar Al Masyaf are also pretty special – we loved the private pool, perfect for lazy late afternoons – and having your own lifeguard means parents can have piece of mind (although I felt sorry for the staff who are sitting by the pools all day when they’re mostly empty!)